-- from the annual period beginning on 1 January 2014 those standards, amendments and interpretations that are effective for annual periods beginning on 1 January 2014, except for Amendments to MFRS 12, Amendments to MFRS 139 and IC Interpretation 21, which are assessed as presently not applicable to the Group and the Company. - from the annual period beginning on 1 January 2015 those standards, amendments and interpretations that are effective for annual periods beginning on 1 July 2014, except for Amendments to MFRS 2, Amendments to MFRS 119, Amendments to MFRS 138 and Amendments to MFRS 140, which are assessed as presently not applicable to the Group and the Company.
+- from the annual period beginning on 1 January 2015 those standards, amendments and interpretations that are effective for annual period beginning on or before 1 January 2015, except for Amendments to MFRS 2, Amendments to MFRS 119, Amendments to MFRS 138 and Amendments to MFRS 140, which are assessed as presently not applicable to the Group and the Company. - from the annual period beginning on 1 January 2016 those standards, amendments and interpretations that are effective for annual period beginning on 1 January 2016, except for Amendments to MFRS 5, Amendments to MFRS 10, Amendments to MFRS 11, Amendments to MFRS 116 and MFRS 138, Amendments to MFRS 116 and MFRS 141 and Amendments to MFRS 119, which are assessed as presently not applicable to the Group and the Company. - from the annual period beginning on 1 January 2017 those standards, amendments and interpretations that are effective for annual periods beginning on 1 January 2017. - from the annual period beginning on 1 January 2018 those standards, amendments and interpretations that are effective for annual periods beginning on 1 January 2018.